Making homemade chorizo sausage is super easy to do and the flavor is amazing.

 Just make sure you have plenty of spices, vinegar, and freezer paper (or freezer bags – see the section on freezing the chorizo below) before you start.

-Control the spiciness of the homemade chorizo sausage
+Control the spiciness of the easy chorizo sausage

 I like making three versions of the chorizo – spicy, medium spicy, and mild – so I have a variety in my freezer to choose from.